nborre66/coding-challenge/README.md

 Cron job, or any other way to accomplish the requirements". (ok)

 ### Not mandatory, but taken into account:
-1. Create a markdown file for the Readme.md (In Progress)
+1. Create a markdown file for the Readme.md (Completed)
 2. Security considerations for your API service (Completed)
 3. Use the Git workflow to create versions (Completed)
 4. Create a Dockerfile to deploy the package (Completed)